-In this work we present a high precision, self-referencing, common path XUV interferometer setup, akin to Young's double slit, in that there are a pair of spatially separated and independently controllable XUV pulses that are locked in phase and time.
+In this work, we present a high precision, self-referencing common path XUV interferometer setup, akin to Young's double slit, with two spatially separated and independently controllable XUV pulses that are locked in phase and time.
 The XUV pulses are generated through HHG and form an attosecond pulse train.
-The technique allows for temporal (phase) control of 52~zs (0.86~mrad) of 113~nm light pulses as well as the ability to measure temporal events with a precision of 3~zs (0.08~mrad at 72~nm).
-Furthermore, by using Bessel-Gauss beams we create pairs of XUV photons without the presence of the intense IR driving fields.
-Careful measurement of the XUV spectra, one- and two-photon at a time, demonstrate that each photon carries the full spectrum \cite{gorlach2020quantum} but we find no evidence of two-photon entanglement.
-We also present a semi-classical theoretical framework and discuss applications such as complete molecular experiments and tomographic imaging with sub-nm resolution.
+The technique allows for temporal (phase) control of 52~zs (0.86~mrad) of 113~nm light pulses, as well as the ability to measure temporal events with a minimum Allan deviation of 3.5~zs (0.08~mrad at 88nm).

 At the core, it is self-referencing that allows for high temporal stability over extended periods of time.
 Our reported zs stability opens a new path for temporal tests of QED, while the long term stability allows for photon counting statistics measured interferometrically, presenting a promising avenue towards realizing quantum optics in the XUV.